-In this post, I’m going to show you how I keep my prepper pantry inventory with a short 9-minute video.
-This is the food inventory system I use and by sharing it I hope to help you decide if it will work for you as well.
+In this post, I will show you how I keep my prepper pantry inventory with a short 9-minute video.
+This is the food inventory system I use, and by sharing it, I hope to help you decide if it will work for you.

 My Prepper Pantry Inventory System – In Plain Sight

-Keeping an up to date prepper pantry inventory has always been a challenge for me.
-I’ve tried several inventory apps as well as a notebook that I spent hours developing only to allow it to collect dust.
-Those prepper pantry inventory methods just weren’t doing it for me.
-I needed something much more simple and straight forward.
+Keeping an up-to-date prepper pantry inventory has always been a challenge for me.
+I’ve tried several inventory apps and a notebook that I spent hours developing only to allow it to collect dust.
+Those prepper pantry inventory methods weren’t doing it for me.
+I needed something much more simple and straightforward.

-Finally, after years of buying too many of one item and not enough of others, I found the best way for me to keep track of our food preps.
+Finally, after years of buying too many of one item and not enough others, I found the best way to keep track of our food preps.
 Something that didn’t require an update every time someone took a can of green beans from our pantry.

 I’ve been using metal wire racks in our prepper pantry for years.
-Once I realized that with a little organization, I didn’t need a database or notebook to keep track.
-I just need to “see” what was missing.
+Once I realized that I didn’t need a database or notebook to keep track with a little organization.
+I needed to “see” what was missing.